obiba/opal-doc/web-user-guide/projects/resources.rst

 Project Resources
 =================

-Some reference to :ref:`intro_resources` can be defined within a project.
+Some reference to :ref:`intro-resources` can be defined within a project.
 The resource types are discovered by scanning the R packages in the R server (restarting the R server triggers a new package scan) and find the ones implementing the `Resource Forms <https://github.com/obiba/resourcer#resource-forms>`_ API.
 Then extending Opal to new type of resources is just a matter of installing the appropriate R package (see :ref:`r-packages` documentation).

 See also documentation of resource reference details: